oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/introduction.md

 which are discussed in this document.

-The remainder of the document is organized as follows: The next section summarizes the most important recommendations of the OAuth working group for every OAuth implementor.
-Afterwards, a detailed analysis of the threats and implementation issues which can be found in the wild today is given along with a discussion of potential countermeasures.
+The remainder of the document is organized as follows: The next section updates the OAuth threat model.
+Afterwards, the most important recommendations of the OAuth working group for every OAuth implementor are summarized.
+Subsequently, a detailed analysis of the threats and implementation issues which can be found in the wild today is given along with a discussion of potential countermeasures.